? ? ?

 But that changed following Lavi’s saint candidacy ceremony.
 Olive was beside himself with excitement when Lavi’s candidacy was announced, and Shion herself felt a bit of pride that Lavi had been selected too.

 When Lavi returned from the ceremony, however, Shion’s heart fell.
 The girl had failed it, and that failure seemed to hang over her head like a cloud.
 Lavi became quiet, reserved, avoided even Olive, and spent most of her time in her room.
 Once, when Olive peeked in to visit her, he’d found her sobbing quietly into her pillow.
-In turn, Olive became morose and had to be comforted by Atienna.
+In turn, Olive became morose and had to be constantly comforted by Atienna.

 It was because of Olive’s concerns that Shion went to New Ram City’s royal library to investigate if there was any way to ‘redo’ the Ariesian saint candidacy ceremony.
 It was by mere coincidence that she stumbled on a page listing the past saint candidates of Aries there and noticed that the previous Ariesian saint candidate had the same initiation date as Jin—which was also the same date as one of the highest-casualty battles during the Reservoir War.